 |Writing||40 minutes||1 essay|

-ACT Aspire: At Odyssey, we provide students with a free opportunity to participate on the ACT Aspire exam during their 9th and 10th grade school years.
+CERT: At Odyssey, we provide students with a free opportunity to participate on the CERT testing during their 9th and 10th grade school years.
 This exam is considered a ‘pre’ACT exam.
 Once completed, a score will be provided and a projection of their ACT score will be estimated.
 Students can use this information to prepare for their ACT exam in their junior year.
 This exam will take place around October/November (one exam per week 10/28-11/15) and again the second semester where students will have two additional attempts, but will complete all four sections in one day of testing.